Father and daughter on a swing chair.

 This series of reports uses anonymised cross-government data to describe what people did once they exited the benefit system – for example if they went into employment, or some form of education/training.
 It also follows their outcomes for 12 months after their exit.

-What happened to people who left the benefit system using data to 30 June 2022
+What happened in the 12 months after people left the benefit system, up to June 2023

-This year’s reports focus on the 146,300 people who left a main benefit in the year to 30 June 2021 and what happened to them over the following 12 months, up to June 2022.
-They describe what people did once they exited – for example if they went into employment, enrolled in a tertiary course, or began some form of industry training and their outcomes for 12 months after their exit.
-This includes whether they remained off-benefit, whether they were still employed, how their income has changed or whether they are still studying.
+This year’s report focuses on the 137,600 people who left a main benefit in the year to June 2022.
+It describes what people did once they exited – for example if they went into employment, enrolled in a tertiary course, or began some form of industry training.
+This report also follows people’s outcomes for 12 months after their exit, up to June 2023.
+This includes describing whether they remained off-benefit, stayed in employment, and how their incomes changed over that time.